DevByAli/DevByAli/README.md

 **What actually gets me out of bed:**

-I like the moment a system stops being a pile of scripts and starts behaving like an *organism* — data flowing in, transforming, landing where it should, in milliseconds.
+I like the moment a system stops being a pile of scripts and starts behaving like an *organism*, data flowing in, transforming, landing where it should, in milliseconds.
 Backend work is invisible when it's done right, and I love that quiet kind of craftsmanship.

 **How I work:**
 - I profile before I optimize.
 Guessing is expensive.